JAM-1/Project1/README.md

 # Project1

 To run the code found in this repo:
-(please note the following instructions are based on using a setup as per the original)
 1. Clone repo.
   To clone this repo please follow the instructions found in the github.com link: https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository